Pro Arena

 Pro Arena (formerly TV Sport, Sport.ro and Pro X) is a Romanian TV channel that airs programming intended for a male audience, including sports transmissions.
 Its headquarters are located in Bucharest and it is owned by Pro TV SRL (Central European Media Enterprises).
+It was launched on July 27, 2003, as TV Sport, by the businessman Silviu Prigoană.
+In March 2007, it was sold to PRO TV SRL.
+On June 1, 2007, during the chrildren's international day, it changed its mame to Sport.ro.
+As part of the rebranding, it changed its name to PRO X on August 28, 2017.

 On March 7, 2022, it was announced that Pro X will change its name to Pro Arena.
 The branding effect was on April 4, 2022 at 06:00 EET.